AriFordsham/GHCWiki/status/ghc-7.8.md

 ## Pending new features

-The following new features are planned for 7.8.
+The following **new** features are planned for 7.8 **but have not yet made it**.
 They are at varying degrees of completeness, and may not all make it in.

 - Jan Stolarek has completed the [boolean-primop story](prim-bool).
 But we need a shim package.
 See [ the compatibility module page](http://www.haskell.org/haskellwiki/Compatibility_Modules).

-- Nicolas Frisby resurrected `-fdicts-strict`[c73d372bfebb5acee45e196d4e8694b656c7fd82](/trac/ghc/changeset/c73d372bfebb5acee45e196d4e8694b656c7fd82/ghc) and added `-ffun-to-thunk` and `-flate-dmd-anal`[af12cf66d1a416a135cb98b86717aba2cd247e1a](/trac/ghc/changeset/af12cf66d1a416a135cb98b86717aba2cd247e1a/ghc)

-- Patrick Palka has been working on making `--make` mode parallel with a `-j` flag.
-He has a stable set of improvements he'd like to see in 7.8: see the latest updates in [\#910](https://gitlab.haskell.org//ghc/ghc/issues/910).

 - Trevor Elliot and Iavor Diatchki have implemented [GhcKinds/KindsWithoutData](ghc-kinds/kinds-without-data).
 Not yet clear whether they'll be ready for 7.8